benwinding/quill-html-edit-button/README.md

     buttonHTML: "&lt;&gt;", // Text to display in the toolbar button, default: <>
     buttonTitle: "Show HTML source", // Text to display as the tooltip for the toolbar button, default: Show HTML source
     syntax: false, // Show the HTML with syntax highlighting.
 Requires highlightjs on window.hljs (similar to Quill itself), default: false
-    prependSelector: 'div#myelement', // a string used to select where you want to insert the overlayContainer, default: null (appends to body)
+    prependSelector: 'div#myelement', // a string used to select where you want to insert the overlayContainer, default: null (appends to body),
+    editorModules: {} // The default mod
   }
 }
 ```